Custom Search

 ‘Protestant.’

-‘Me too!
+‘Neat, me too!
 Are you Episcopalian or Baptist?’

 ‘Baptist’

-‘Wow!
+‘Wow, this is amazing!
 Me too!
 Are you Baptist Church of God or Baptist Church of the Lord?’

 ‘Baptist Church of God!’